dar-shan-73/k8/README.md

     Even if you scale down a stateful set with 5 pods, the first pod to be deleted is pod-4

     Very less number of times, we would scale down ( 99% of the times, we would never scale down )

+### What is Cloud Native ?

+    A product that is designed to work on cloud but is also capable to run on-prem but this yeilds all the promised features with ease when they are cloud.

+    Ex: If you want to use stateful set:

+        1) If you're on-prem, then we are responsible for provisioning the underlying storage disk for the statefulset
+        2) Using Persistent Volument and Persistent Volume Claim ( PV or PVC )

+        3) If you're CLOUD, cloud provider offers STORAGE CLASS, this automatically provisions the underlying disk for the pods of the stateful set.